 Step 1: Choose a Business Idea

 The first step in starting a business in Connecticut is having a good business idea.
 Maybe you already have an idea picked out, or maybe you are still deciding on one.
-Regardless, you can check out our library of business ideas to get detailed industry information, trends, costs to start, tips, and lots more.
+Regardless, you can check out our library of business ideas to get detailed industry information on over 300 types of businesses, along with trends, costs to start, tips, and lots more.

 Step 2: Write a Business Plan

 Having a comprehensive business plan is essential for success when starting a new business in Connecticut.
 While the business plan is important for obtaining funding, a business plan also helps entrepreneurs set goals, establish a marketing plan, determine employee needs, and figure look at the feasibility of their business.